NyasimiPhilip/2-arbitrary-precision-integer-calculator/README.md

 ```

 Note:
-1. All commands should be run from the project root directory unless otherwise specified
-2. Make sure you've built the calculator library first before attempting to build tests
+1. Make sure you've built the calculator library first before attempting to build tests
-3. The CMake method will automatically handle library dependencies
+2. The CMake method will automatically handle library dependencies
-4. For manual compilation, you need to build the library before building tests
+3. For manual compilation, you need to build the library before building tests

 ## Interactive Commands